Medicare Enrolled

 What this data tells you about Dr. Greene

-Dr. Scott Greene is an otolaryngology in Clearwater, FL, with 15 years in practice.
+Dr. Scott Greene is an otolaryngology specialist in Clearwater, FL, with 15 years of NPI registration.
 Based on federal Medicare data, Dr. Greene performed 5,655 Medicare services across 2,941 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Greene received a total of $2,488 from 22 pharmaceutical and/or device companies across 76 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in otolaryngology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.